acheronfail/pixel-picker/README.md

     * The global keyboard shortcut to use that will activate Pixel Picker.
 * 🚀 **Launch at Login**
     * If this is enabled then Pixel Picker will be launched when you log into your computer.
+* 🌓 **WCAG Constrast Level**
+    * If enabled, will compare the current and last picked color and show the [WCAG constrast level](https://www.w3.org/TR/WCAG20/): Fail, OK, AA, or AAA.

 #### Extra Overrides or Hidden Settings